 The "Bully"tin Board

-ready for the "big time" yet, consider this board the community "theater" in which
+ready for the "big time" yet, consider this board the community "theater"

-you can practice and prepare for a life of self-confidence, fulfilment and making a
+you can practice and prepare for a life of self-confidence, fulfilment and making

 difference in your life and the lives of others.